Pianist and Conductor

 Erika achieved her Bachelor of Music at the UBC School of Music in Vancouver, studying with Dr. Terence Dawson and Professor Jane Coop.
 She finished her Masters in Performance in 2014 at the Guildhall School of Music & Drama in London, UK, where she continued her studies with Professor Caroline Palmer, supported by the Sir James Lougheed Memorial Fund.
 She was also awarded an Artist Diploma from the Guildhall in 2016, as a part of the prestigious Opera Repetiteur course, and completed an Assistant Conductor fellowship in 2017.
 She has competed as a finalist in the Canadian Music Competition and the Knigge International Piano Competition, winning top prizes in the former.
 She also published a paper in the London Liszt Society Journal in October of 2014, entitled "Liszt and Petrarch: Sonnets Across Time."

 Erika currently works as a pianist, conductor and music director for opera and theatre productions in London, with a particular passion for contemporary repertoire.
 She is the current music director for Vivo d'Arte and for Pint of Wine Productions, and has also worked for amateur societies including Geoids Musical Theatre, Sedos, Theatre Under the Stars Vancouver, Jazzhands Optional, and St. Monica's Players.
 She has been a guest artist for Opera Loki, Debut Opera, Virtually Opera, London Theatre Workshop, Southbank Centre and Over Here Theatre.
+She was also recently selected to participate in a special Women Conductors' Course as a collaboration between the Royal Philharmonic Society, the Royal Opera House and the National Opera Studio.

 Erika was a National Opera Studio Young Artist for 2017-2018, supported by Help Musicians UK, the Amar-Franses and Foster-Jenkins Trusts, the Roderick Brydon Trust, and the Canada Council of the Arts.
 This year she has been awarded a position as Emerging Artist for Scottish Opera.